karakun/karakun.github.io/_posts/2022-10-26-basel-one-conference-report.md

 ## Impressions

-As a really handy improvement, a little map to the venue was given to each attendee to make it easier to find the roome which are located in the markhalle building but aside from the main hall:
+As a really handy improvement, a little map to the venue was given to each attendee to make it easier to find the rooms which are located in the Markthalle building but aside from the main hall:

 ![Map for the conference](/assets/posts/2022-10-25-basel-one/IMG_1525.jpeg)